Import A Vehicle Into The US In 3 Steps

 Video: CBP Info Center FAQ: How To Import Your Automobile

-3. Have The Vehicle Steamed, Sprayed Or Cleaned Thoroughly Before Shipment
+3. Have the Vehicle Steamed, Sprayed, or Cleaned Thoroughly Before Shipment

-The US Department of Agriculture (USDA) requires that the undercarriage of the imported vehicle be free of foreign soil to safeguard against importation of dangerous pests.
+The US Department of Agriculture (USDA) requires that the undercarriage of the imported vehicle be free of foreign soil to safeguard against the importation of dangerous pests.

 Share this post